SenSohom/ECE381-Lab2-Yolo/Lab-3/Readme.md

 - Detection score displayed on the bounding box
 - Which region of the image the box covers

+After that, close the browser, go back to your terminal and press `Ctrl + C` to stop the code.

 **Step 2:** Now we will run the attention heatmap script to visualize what the model is focusing on.
 Copy the following code:
 ```python
 import torch